JCR-UK

 • Ben Cohen MBE, born in Northampton in 1978, English Rugby Union international who is his country's third highest try scorer, is of Jewish descent.

 • The Rt Hon.
-Michael Ellis QC, born in Northampton in 1967, has been Conservative MP for Northampton North since 2010.
+Michael Ellis QC, born in Northampton in 1967, was Conservative MP for Northampton North from 2010 until 2024.
 He was formerly Solicitor General from 2019 and was appointed Attorney General in March 2021.
 He was Deputy Leader of the House of Commons from 17 July 2016 to 8 January 2018.

 • Major Samuel Isaac (1812-1886) owned one of the earliest mechanised shoe factories at Northampton.
 He was later the chief promoter of the Mersey tunnel.